Financial-Times/athloi/readme.md

 }
 ```

 Alternatively, you can add a `workspaces` property to your existing `package.json` file which is also an array of [globs] matching your package directories.
+This is compatible with [Yarn].

 ```json
 {